How to Use Brown Butter in Baking

 The process of browning butter goes through several stages.
 If you watch the butter closely you will see it melt, bubble up and get murky, then clear up, then brown.

-At this point, once the butter becomes very clear, you could ladle off the butter fat leaving the milk solids in the bottom of the pan and you would have clarified butter.
-But if you continue cooking, the milk solids and the butter fat will begin to brown.
+Once the butter becomes clear, you could ladle off the butter fat leaving the milk solids in the bottom of the pan and you would have clarified butter.
+But if you continue cooking, the milk solids will begin to brown.

 This process of browning food is actually a chemical reaction called the Maillard Reaction.
 You will begin smelling a distinct nutty aroma and if you watch it you can see the butter turn an amber color.
 I like to shoot for a medium to dark amber color.